 How do I obtain a Social Insurance Number (SIN)?

 The Social Insurance Number (SIN) is a nine-digit number used in the administration of various Canadian government programs.
-You will require a SIN to work in Canada or to receive government benefits.
+You will need a SIN to work in Canada or to receive government benefits.

 Where can I find information about the Government of Canada?